lucidbook/book/src/introduction.md

 # Introduction
-Welcome (potential) lucid dreamer!
+Welcome (potential) lucid dreamer, meditator, or otherwise!
-- If you're new to lucid dreaming or don't know what it is, start with the chapter "The Basics".
+- If you're interested in lucid dreaming, but don't know what it is or how to do it, look at the practice guides chapters.
+"Lucid Dreaming Basics" is a good place to start.
 - If you want to contribute to this book, see the "Contributing" section below on how to do that.